rahulpadole/GeoSnapAttend/replit.md

 ## Recent Changes

-### Migration to Replit Environment (August 6, 2025)
+### Migration to Replit Environment (August 12, 2025)
 - Successfully migrated from Replit Agent to native Replit environment
-- Created PostgreSQL database with all required tables
+- Created PostgreSQL database with all required tables and proper schema
-- Configured authentication system with Replit Auth
+- Configured authentication system with Replit Auth and OpenID Connect
-- Set up session management with proper security
+- Set up session management with PostgreSQL-backed session storage
 - Migrated all backend routes and storage logic
-- Added admin user "Rahul Padole" (parahul270@gmail.com) with full access
+- Implemented first-user-admin system for initial setup
-- Fixed session secret configuration for proper authentication
+- Fixed authentication to allow email-based login for admins and invited employees
-- Resolved date handling bug in employee invitation system
+- Employee invitation system operational with proper access control
 - Application successfully running on port 5000 with all API endpoints functional
-- WebSocket issues resolved by using production build mode for stability
-- Employee invitation system fully operational with proper date conversion
+- Proper security measures implemented with role-based access control

 ## System Architecture